Rubayi17753/Rubayi17753/README.md

 - 👋 Hi, I’m @Rubayi17753
-- 👀 I’m interested in a) languages, history, and culture of Central Asia past and present and b) historical and computational linguistics.
+- 👀 I’m interested in a) Asian languages, history, and culture past and present and b) historical and computational linguistics.
 - 🌱 I’m currently learning C, C#, Python, HTML, and other languages that would aid me in achieving my goals.
 - 💞️ I’m looking to collaborate on any project related to historical linguistics.
 - 📫 How to reach me ...